 - The job description of the Reading Specialist has been updated to reflect VLA requirements, newly defined roles and responsibilities, and to ensure the Reading Specialist is the literacy leader in the building.

-- Over a three-year period, the Reading Specialists will be required to complete the VLA modules and then LETRS Volume 1 and 2.
-In school year 2024-25 they will also be supported through ten professional development workshops led by TNTP and our English Language Arts team.
+- Over a three-year period, the Reading Specialists will be required to complete the VLA modules and then Language Essentials for Teachers of Reading and Spelling (LETRS) Volume 1 and 2.
+In the school year 2024-25, they will also be supported through ten professional development workshops led by TNTP and our ELA team.

-- This extensive training will ensure all our reading specialists have a solid understanding of the science of reading research as well as practical knowledge around implementation of evidence-based literacy instruction.
+- This extensive training will ensure that all our reading specialists have a solid understanding of the science of reading research as well as practical knowledge around the implementation of evidence-based literacy instruction.

 - Central Office Administrators and Literacy Leaders